kas/i3-workspace-reset/README.md

 (DIRECTORY="$( cd "$( dirname "${BASH_SOURCE[0]}" )" >/dev/null 2>&1 && pwd )" && $DIRECTORY/i3-workspace-reset/i3-workspace-reset)
 ```

+- How should I use i3-workspace-reset?
+  - You can use i3-workspace-reset however you want.
+Consider using i3-workspace-reset with dmenu.
 - What if I named my workspaces?
   - i3-workspace-reset will ruthlessly erase any semblance of your efforts by restoring your workspace names to integers, just like you wanted.
 - What if I'm using multiple outputs?